61c-teach/sp20-lab-starter/lab13/README.md

 For example, navigating to `localhost:8000/girl.bmp` should get the original picture, but if you navigate to `localhost:8000/filter/girl.bmp`, your browser should render the following:
 ![sample](assets/sample_output.jpg)

+Note: If you do this exercise on a hive machine using ssh and want to make client request using your local browser(sadly we can't just go to Soda Hall these days...), you would need to forward traffic through a port of your local machine to the ssh server and have ssh server forward the traffic to the destination server.
+To do that, you'd need to connect to a hive machine using -L option.
+For example:
+`ssh -L 4000:127.0.0.1:8000 [login]@hive9.cs.berkeley.edu`
+Now, SSH will bind to port 4000 on your computer.
+Any traffic that comes to this port is sent to the SSH server, and the ssh server will send the traffic to port 8000 of 127.0.0.1 of the hive machine.
+Request `localhost:4000` in your browser would allow you to get the same affect as navigating to `localhost:8000` in the browser on a hive machine.
+And, of course, you can use `curl` instead. (`man curl` for more usage of `curl`).

 Optional:
-* The sobel edge detector filter is implemented for you.
+* The sobel edge detector is implemented for you.
 Can you optimize it using OpenMP?
 (Feel free to implement other image processing algorithms and play with the server anyway you like. :)

 For our purpose here, the details of the server implementation can largely be ignored, but the function `server_forever` defined in `server_utils.c` needs your optimization.
 In this current implementation, the server program operates on a single process.
 Once the main process gets a request, it will work on serving the request before coming back greeting the next request.
 Therefore, if serving one request takes more than a blink -- best luck on clients who need to be served later. </br>